-Tummy Tuck Surgery is Affected by Weight . . .
+Tummy Tuck Surgery Is Affected By Weight . . .
 Sort Of

 When guidelines state that you should be at your ideal weight before undergoing tummy tuck surgery, what does that really mean?
 What if, to you, your ideal weight is 125 and you are 5 foot 10?
 Based on the actual measurement that surgeons use, chances are pretty good that you would be considered underweight!
 To determine who is a good candidate for abdominoplasty, or even liposuction, two of the most popular body contouring procedures, a surgeon measures BMI, body mass index.
 Your body mass index is the ratio between your weight and your height.
 Generally, surgeons prefer to perform abdominoplasty on patients whose BMI is no higher than 30.
 A BMI of 25 to 29.9 sits in the normal range.
 Ideally, your tummy tuck procedure will be scheduled when you’ve maintained the same weight for at least six months.
 Knowing these details is one thing.
 But we want you to be as informed as possible, so we’ll go one step farther.